 In recent years, the island of Gotland has experienced a severe water crisis, negatively affecting tourism and small-scale industries.
-Water shortages hinder economic development due to strict regulations for building of new houses and the start-up of new business that consume water.
-Innovative circular water solutions are tested and evaluated in the testbed area Storsudret in southern Gotland.
+Innovative circular water solutions are therefore being tested and evaluated in the testbed area Storsudret in southern Gotland.

 Key innovations & actions